Woodlands Academy of the Sacred Heart

-Woodlands Academy of the Sacred Heart (Woodlands, WA, or WASH) is a private, Roman Catholic girls' high school in Lake Forest, Illinois, north of Chicago.
-Founded by the Society of the Sacred Heart, it is located in the Roman Catholic Archdiocese of Chicago but is run by lay staff with several Sisters sitting on the Board of Trustees.
+Woodlands Academy of the Sacred Heart, founded in 1858, is a Catholic, independent, college-preparatory day and boarding school for young women in grades 9 through 12.
+Woodlands Academy is a member of the Network of Sacred Heart Schools, which spans 41 countries and 25 schools in the U.S. and two in Canada.
+Linked philosophically and technologically, the network provides educational resources and collaborative opportunities for students and faculty.

 History

 The Convent of the Sacred Heart was established in 1858 by Mother Margaret Crawley RSCJ.
 In 1860 it moved to its new premises in Taylor Street and was renamed Academy of the Sacred Heart.
 In 1904, the Sisters moved the school to Lake Forest, Illinois, on the outskirts of Chicago.
 The now-defunct Barat College was founded in 1918 and the college and academy shared the large "Old Main" building.
 In 1961 the present name "Woodlands Academy" was adopted following a restructuring of the elementary and secondary schools.
 Donors later purchased the premises of the former Barat College and donated it to the academy, reuniting the campus with its roots.